-In my previous post, I’ve discussed how we can implement policy-based authorization to secure your API using JWT.
+In my previous post, I’ve discussed how we can implement policy-based authorization to secure our API using JWT.
 But that wasn’t what I end-up using in production.
-Partly because JWT is not as powerful as IdentityServer4 when it comes to features.
+Partly because the built-in mechanism of Asp.Net Core with JWT is not as powerful as IdentityServer4.
 Also I needed the single sign-on feature of IdentityServer4.
 There are two options for security when using IdentityServer4, with or without using ASP.NET Core Identity, I’m going to explain both.

 Policy-based Authorization using Client Credentials